 Go to one of these locations for a photo op, a romantic moment, and to experience an exhilarating moment with Mother Nature right in the middle of the Big Apple.
 Just to note, a few of these locations offer activities after sundown including film series and great nightlife.

 Time a walk over the Brooklyn Bridge for sunset.
 It's spectacular.
-These are some of our favorite spots to take photos on the Brooklyn Bridge.
+There are some great spots to take photos on the Brooklyn Bridge.
 It does get crowded on summer evenings and please be mindful on the cyclists as you take your picture with the backdrop of the sun setting over the bridge.

 Brooklyn Bridge Park